Grammostola pulchra

 🌡 Heating and temperature

-Practical target range: 22-26 °C, with overheating above 29 °C avoided.
-Measure with digital probes and, for basking or warm surfaces, an infrared thermometer.
-All reptile heat sources must be controlled by thermostats.
-Tarantulas are usually safer with warm room temperatures or side-mounted gentle heat rather than hot lamps or under-tank pads.
+Aim for 22-26 °C, with overheating above 29 °C avoided.
+Measure with digital probes and use an infrared thermometer for any warmed surfaces.
+Any supplemental heat should be controlled by a thermostat.
+Tarantulas are usually safer with warm room temperatures or gentle side heat rather than hot lamps or under-tank pads.

 💧 Humidity and water